 A Child Named Baby By Dr. Karl Disque

-Floating Doctors, an amazing organization dedicated to bringing medical relief to remote coastal communities.
+This is an amazing organization dedicated to bringing medical relief to remote coastal communities.
 We had heard stories of the need and poverty in the communities that they served and we were filled with anticipation of what we might experience.

 On the first day of clinic in Ensenada, a mother brought in her beautiful 18-month-old daughter who was having difficulty breathing.
 Working with the interpreter, we were able to gather that the family cooked all foods indoors by open fire, leaving the house constantly smoky.
 Though this is a common practice in the area, it can lead to a plethora of respiratory problems among members of the community.